lcsouzamenezes/OpenCatapult/docs/home/start.md

 dotnet occli.dll login --user admin@opencatapult.net
 ```

-We strongly advise you to change the default password, especially when you deploy the API into public environment:
+We strongly advise you to change the default password (or just remove the default user), especially when you deploy the API into public environment:

 ```sh
 dotnet occli.dll account password update
 ```

-And now, let's create an empty project:
+And now, you're good to go to create an empty project:

 ```sh
 dotnet occli.dll project create --name first-project --client Polyrific